Skip to main content

 Troubleshooting Telehealth appointment issues

-If you're experiencing issues hosting a Telehealth call, there are a few preliminary troubleshooting steps you can take.
-This guide will provide next steps to resolve video or audio quality issues, details on the equipment required to host a call, and additional tips for successfully using Telehealth by SimplePractice.
+If you're experiencing issues while holding a Telehealth call, there are a few troubleshooting steps you can take, in addition to making sure you have the necessary equipment to host calls.

 In this guide, we'll cover:

 Note: If you're new to using Telehealth, see Getting started with Telehealth to learn how to prepare for your first call.
-You can also see Telehealth FAQs to find answers to commonly asked questions from clinicians, and our Getting started with Telehealth guide for clients.
+For clients who are new to Telehealth, you can share our Getting started with Telehealth guide for clients.

 To host high quality Telehealth sessions, you'll need the following equipment: